sysadminmexico/brut3k1t/README.md

  * If you do not supply the delay `-d` flag, the default delay in seconds will be 1.

- * Remember, use the SMTP server address and XMPP server address for the address `-a` flag, when cracking SMTP and XMPP, respectively.
+ * Remember, use the SMTP server address (i.e smtp.gmail.com) and XMPP server address for the address `-a` flag, when cracking SMTP and XMPP, respectively.

  * Make sure the wordlist and its directory is specified.
 If it is in `/usr/local/wordlists/wordlist.txt` specify that for the wordlist `-w` flag.